-Next example, that, we are going to look at is that of a uniform hanging chain.
-We have derived the equation of motion of a uniform hanging chain previously and it looks like...
-So, this is the equation of motion, these are the boundary condition at the fixed end.
-Now, once again, we are going to attempt a solution with this structure... and we obtain... with the boundary conditions...
+The next example that we are going to look at is that of a Uniform hanging chain.
+We have derived the equation of motion of uniform hanging chain previously and it looks like.
+So this is the equation of motion, this is the boundary condition at the fixed end.
+Now, once again we are going to attempt a solution with this structure and we obtain with the boundary conditions.
+Now in the case of a string of a uniform taut string.

-Now, in the case of a string, of a uniform taut string, we obtained the equation previously.
-After substituting the solution structure, we obtained the differential equation and boundary conditions.
-Here again, we have obtained a differential equation and boundary conditions; this problem is known as the Eigen value problem.
+We obtained the equation previously after substituting the solution structure; we obtained a differential equation and boundary conditions.
+Here again we have obtained a differential equation and boundary conditions.
+This problem is known as the Eigen value problem.
+So in the case of a string, this was our Eigen value problem.
+Now this structure of equation looks tantalizingly familiar.

-So, in the case of a string, this was our Eigen value problem.
-Now, this structure of equation looks tantalizingly familiar because we have studied equations of this structure, when we discussed Sturm-Liouville problems in mathematics.
-Now, to convert this, because this is a particular structure, is very special, we can convert this into more familiar, into a familiar more familiar form by using transformation of the independent variable x.
-So, let us consider a variable s which is the function of x.

-If you use this new variable s, then you can replace, which you can check very easily, where w tilde is a function of this new variable s.
-Similarly, you can work out the higher derivative.
+Because we have studied equations of this structure when we discussed Sturm-Liouville problems in mathematics.
+Now to convert this because this is a particular, I mean this structure is very special, we can convert this into a more familiar form by using transformation of the independent variable x, so let us consider a variable s which is a function of x.
+If you use this, new variable 's', then you can replace which you can check very easily, where W Tilde is a function of this new variable 's' and similarly you can work out the higher derivative.

-Now, having done this, if you substitute back in the equation and convert this equation in terms of s, then what you obtain is... with the boundary conditions...
-This can be checked very easily.
-Now, this is a very familiar equation, which is the Bessel differential equation.
-So, this equation is the Bessel differential equation and in this equation if you put n as 0, then it reduces to this differential equation.
+Now having done this, if you substitute back in the equation and convert this equation in terms of 's' then what you obtain is with the boundary conditions, this can be checked very easily.
+Now this is a very familiar equation, which is the Bessel differential equation.
+So this equation is the Bessel differential equation and in this equation, if you put n as 0 then it reduces to this differential equation.